Dolorousrtur/HOOD/README.md

 This is a repository with training and inference code for the paper [**"HOOD: Hierarchical Graphs for Generalized Modelling of Clothing Dynamics"**](https://arxiv.org/abs/2212.07242) (CVPR2023).

-*Latest update: 25.08.2023, code for generating validation sequences added*
+*Latest update: 30.09.2023, added notebook and config for running inference with any mesh sequence or SMPL pose sequence from a garment mesh in arbitrary pose*

 ## Installation